kitanata/root-kata/README.md

 I made the second assumption primarily to justify the over-engineering done here in order to communicate how I would approach a larger, or longer lasting project.
-If I was merely writing a tool to parse and process data for my own use this entire project would be a single, and probably not tested (depending on how much I would use the tool, or it's criticality in nature).
+If I was merely writing a tool to parse and process data for my own use this entire project would be a single file, and probably not tested (depending on how much I would use the tool, or it's criticality in nature).
 As with anything, it all depends.
 Is this an ETL like thing where I am loading mission critical data?
 Am I writing something to quickly analyze some data?
 Am I making a production API?
 How big is the entire API?
 Am I writing a patch?
 Is this a proof of concept, or a spike of some sort?
 These are some examples which would alter my assumptions and thus method of development.

 For a simpler implementation, I would use data primitives, named tuples, and functional programming constructs (like the itertools library).
-I opted for classes, because its a bit lowest common denominator for interview questions.
-I would hope that Root would appreciate simplicity of design in using data primatives and functional programming constructs, but I've actually been burned by that assumption in the past (when it comes to interviews), thus classes.
+I hope the folks at Root would appreciate simplicity of design in using data primatives and functional programming constructs, but I've actually been burned by that assumption in the past (when it comes to interviews), thus classes.

 3. The use of a database isn't needed.